Sophie Shevardnadze: SophieCo Visionaries

 In September 2019, Shevardnadze released her own program SophieCo Visionaries in English.
 She meets with those breaking down barriers in their fields or guests with a cutting-edge take on the present and future: from neuroscience to art and quantum physics.
 Guests include: artist Ai Weiwei, architect Rem Koolhaas, British neurosurgeon Henry Thomas Marsh, and German director and screenwriter Werner Herzog.
 In 2020 many of the episodes looked at where and how the world might develop post-coronavirus.

 SophieCo

 In 2013, Shevardnadze's debut program premiered on the TV channel Russia Today; meeting with world politicians, leaders and newsmakers.
 While the show was running, Shevardnadze became the first journalist in Russia and the second in the World to travel to Syria, during the war in 2013, to interview Syrian President Bashar al-Assad.

 Other

-Shevardnadze prides herself on having worked for a number of different media networks which cross all political divides.
-She is a firm believer that one of the best ways to deliver the truth to viewers is through interviews, giving the blunt views of guests and challenging them on key ideas and opinions.
+Shevardnadze prides herself on having worked for a number of different media networks of differing political perspectives.
+Her belief that interviews are one of the best ways to deliver truth to viewers, giving the blunt views of guests and challenging them on key ideas and opinions.